 The following documents are needed to raise private financing from investors.

-A Private Placement Memorandum (PPM) provides critical details about the offering.
-This differs from a business plan, which does not provide information about the technical structure of an offering.
+A private placement memorandum (PPM) provides critical details about the offering.
+Note that this differs from a business plan, which does not provide information about the technical structure of an offering.
 A PPM is used to raise capital from a number of investors instead of trying to find one with the entire amount of required capital.